Shabbat: Welcoming Shabbat

 Honoring Shabbat (kavod Shabbat) on Preparation Day (Friday) includes bathing, having a haircut and cleaning and beautifying the home (with flowers, for example).

 Days in the Jewish calendar start at nightfall, therefore many Jewish holidays begin at such time.
 According to Jewish law, Shabbat starts a few minutes before sunset.
 Candles are lit at this time.
 It is customary in many communities to light the candles 18 minutes before sundown (tosefet Shabbat, although sometimes 36 minutes), and most printed Jewish calendars adhere to this custom.

 The Kabbalat Shabbat service is a prayer service welcoming the arrival of Shabbat.
-Before Friday night dinner, it is customary to sing two songs, one "greeting" two Shabbat angels into the house ("Shalom Aleichem" -"Peace Be Upon You") and the other praising the woman of the house for all the work she has done over the past week ("Eshet Ḥayil" -"Women Of Valour").
+Before Friday night dinner, it is customary to sing two songs, one "greeting" two Shabbat angels into the house ("Shalom Aleichem" -"Peace Be Upon You") and the other praising the woman of the house for all the work she has done over the past week ("Eshet Ḥayil" -"Woman Of Valour").
 After blessings over the wine and challah, a festive meal is served.
 Singing is traditional at Sabbath meals.
 In modern times, many composers have written sacred music for use during the Kabbalat Shabbat observance, including Robert Strassburg and Samuel Adler.

 According to rabbinic literature, God via the Torah commands Jews to observe (refrain from forbidden activity) and remember (with words, thoughts, and actions) Shabbat, and these two actions are symbolized by the customary two Shabbat candles.
 Candles are lit usually by the woman of the house (or else by a man who lives alone).
 Some families light more candles, sometimes in accordance with the number of children.